PDrifting/CBookDraft/book.markdown

   u64 foo = 0xffeeddccbbaa9988ULL;

   // Remember arrays are pointers.
-This allows us
+This allows us to
-  // to use the name u64map, as we saw above,
+  // use the name u64map, as we saw above, because it
-  // because it stores the start address of
+  // stores the start address of u64map[0].
+We don't
-  // u64map[0].
-We don't really need to do this.
+  // need to do this.
+It's merely for reinforcement
-  // It's merely for reinforcement of a concept.
+  // of a concept.

   u8 *bar = u64Map;